Finite Groups of Random Walks in the Quarter Plane and Periodic $4$-bar Links: Biquadratic curves in and cubics in

 is the formula of an isomorphism between the smooth biquadratic curve $\mathcal C$ in $\mathbf{P}^1\times\mathbf{P}^1$ and the smooth cubic $\Gamma \subset \mathbb P^2$ given by \eqref{eq:cubic}. \end{proposition}

-One of the beauties of the problem at hand is that the map $\Psi$, restricted to the smooth biquadratic curve $\mathcal C$, given by formula \eqref{eq:psi}, is \emph{polynomial} in terms of the coefficients of the biquadratic $Q$ that defines $\mathcal C$, although both maps $p$ and $\Phi^{-1}$ whose composition forms $\Psi$, are transcendental.
+One of the beauties of the problem at hand is that both maps $p$ and $\Phi^{-1}$ are transcendental, and nevertheless their composition $p\circ\Phi^{-1}$, which has been explicitly written as \eqref{eq:psi}, is \emph{polynomial} in terms of the coefficients of the biquadratic polynomial that defines $\mathcal C$.